guidelines for website design

 What Exactly Are Web Design Standards

-Some examples of web design standards that relate to the physical appearance of a website might include guidelines on the following:
+Guidelines on the following could be examples of web design standards that pertain to the visual appearance of a website:

-- navigation menu placement (Web design standards say it should be across the top of the page)
+- Location of Main Menu Items (Web design standards say it should be across the top of the page).

 And so on…